PySheets/pysheets/README.md

  - Select the "Github Pull Requests" viewlet and click the "Create Pull Request" button in the hover bar.
  - Change the "MERGE" branch to the new branch.
  - Commit your changes (to the new branch).
+ - The Publish the branch, so that others can see it.
  - Finish the PR description and send it.